Portfolio for Jira 2.20 release notes

 The shared roadmap now inherits the filters and settings that have been configured for the roadmap view.
 This includes the values applied for the hierarchy filters, filter settings, timeframe settings, view settings, and more.

 With the relevant settings applied, it's easier for your audience to stay within context.
-See Sharing roadmaps for more information.
+See Sharing and exporting plan data for more information.

 Coming soon — changes to system requirements

 Currently, Portfolio for Jira Server supports the use of Jira Core Server 6.3, Jira Software Server 6.3, and later versions, to allow the easy integration and data flow between these products.
 However, in an effort to align with the Atlassian Support End of Life Policy, Portfolio for Jira will soon be adjusting the minimum supported versions of both Jira products.

 With the future release of Jira Core Server 8.0 and Jira Software Server 8.0, Portfolio for Jira will no longer support Jira product versions 7.2 and earlier.
 Moving forward, Portfolio for Jira Server will align its support with the versions listed in the Atlassian Support End of Life Policy.